YoungjunNa/CV_YoungjunNa/README.md

 - [CH4goat](https://github.com/adatalab/CH4goat): A artificial neural network models to predict the methane emission from goats.

 ### Applications
-- [DairyLab](https://adatalab.github.io/dairylab-pro): A EDA and modeling tool for nutrition management of dairy cattle.
+- [DairyLab](https://adatalab.github.io/dairylab-pro): EDA and modeling tool for nutrition management of dairy cattle.
-- [HanwooLab](https://youngjunna.shinyapps.io/hanwoolab-example/): A EDA and modeling tool for nutrition management of Hanwoo.
+- [HanwooLab](https://youngjunna.shinyapps.io/hanwoolab-example/): EDA and modeling tool for nutrition management of Hanwoo.
 - [A new quantity grade simulator for *Hanwoo*](https://youngjunna.shinyapps.io/hanwoo-new-windex/).

 --------------